addiment/aerosol/README.md

 # aerosol

-No-nonsense Twitch chat overlay that I use as an OBS browser source.
+No-nonsense Twitch chat overlay that I use as an OBS browser source, Creative Commons licensed.

 # Getting Started in [OBS Studio](https://obsproject.com/)